 You will be asked about your symptoms and medical history.
 A physical exam will be done.

-to test the cerebrospinal fluid that surrounds the brain and spinal cord
+to test the fluid that surrounds the brain and spinal cord

-Images may be taken of your head.
+Images may be taken of your head to look for swelling or damage.
 This can be done with: CT scanMRI scan

 Your brain's electrical activity may be tested.
 This can be done with an electroencephalogram (EEG).

-To help reduce your chance of encephalitis: Make sure that you and your children are vaccinated against preventable viral illnesses
+To help reduce your chance of encephalitis: Make sure that you and your children have recommended vaccinations

-Fix window screens.Drain standing water around your home.Wear long clothes after dark.Use repellent when you are outside.Use proper mosquito netting at night.
+Fix window screens.Drain standing water around your home.Wear long clothes after dark.Use repellent when you are outside.If you are sleeping outside, use proper mosquito netting at night.
 Look for netting treated with insecticide.

 Mann AP, Grebenciucova E, Lukas RV.
 Anti-N-methyl-D-aspartate-receptor encephalitis: diagnosis, optimal management, and challenges.
 Ther Clin Risk Manag.
 2014;10:517-525.